loic425/loic425.github.io/README.md

-# Monofony official website
+# Loïc Frémont official website

-This is a simple repository for the website dedicated to Monofony.
+This is a simple repository for the website dedicated to Loïc Frémont.

 ## Why?